angular-schule/website-articles/blog/2020-01-everything-github/README.md

     ```
 3. Fortunately, the step `actions/checkout@v2` checks-out a nice git repository, where the remote `origin` is already adjusted.
     But username and email are not set.
-    Therefore we have to include these two values via parameters.
+    Therefore, we have to include these two values via parameters.
     Make sure to replace **"Displayed Username"** (e.g. "I am a bot") and **your.mail@example.org** with meaningful values in the above example.
     At this place you do not have to specify any real name and mail.
     But you don't want to overdo it, because the provided values later will be shown in the git history.

-4. If you want Github Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
+4. If you want GitHub Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
     The necessary changes are described in the [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#continuous-integration).
     To be precise: